tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   * Customer needs (e.g., a particular product can satisfy some of them)
   * Responses to online marketing channels
-  * Buying habits (e.g., best day for buying, weekly spend)
+  * Buying habits (e.g., the best day for buying, weekly spend)

 Explain to students that customer segmentation is driving revenue in leading companies such as Netflix and Amazon.